artxgj/lawler-family-math/mddocs/tang-poems-trigrams-frequency.md

+= A

-== Tang Poems: Trigrams Frequency Table
+Tang Poems: Trigrams Frequency Table

 _Computed using the verses from 73 Tang poems_